Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 "It's not an invitation-only party," she said.
 "If we exclude her, what would stop someone from keeping us out next?"

-The board agreed, and one afternoon before the meeting, Candace walked the neighbourhood passing out fliers reminding people it was happening.
-At one house, a man standing in his yard told her that he thought Maria should leave Saddlebrook.
+The board agreed, and one afternoon before the meeting, Caldwell walked the neighbourhood passing out fliers reminding people it was happening.
+At one house, a man standing in his yard told her that he thought Taheb should leave Saddlebrook.

 He sounded so confident that she thought he probably assumed she agreed with him.

-"She owns the house," she told him sharply, and kept going, putting fliers in every mailbox including the one belonging to Maria, and when Sunday arrived, Candace said she felt nervous.
+"She owns the house," she told him sharply, and kept going, putting fliers in every mailbox including the one belonging to Taheb, and when Sunday arrived, Caldwell said she felt nervous.
 "Nervous to find out what kind of people we were," she would explain later.

-Mickey set out bottles of water and cookies on the breakfast bar, which opened to the living room, where two windows overlooked the community nature trail.
+Norris set out bottles of water and biscuits on the breakfast bar, which opened to the living room, where two windows overlooked the community nature trail.

 She sat in a high-back chair by the breakfast bar, and as more people came they filled in all the chairs except the one next to her, which Jamie LaMore noticed when she arrived.